krishnatamrakar/github-actions-demo/README.md

 # github-actions-demo

-A demo repository for GiHub Actions - Simple Workflow and Hello World
+A demo repository for GiHub Actions